JonathanSalwan/ROPgadget/README.md

 Install
 -------

-If you want to use ROPgadget, you have to install Capstone first.
+If you want to use ROPgadget, you have to install [Capstone](www.capstone-engine.org) first.

 For the Capstone's installation on nix machine:

-    $ cd ./dependencies/capstone-next
-    $ ./make.sh
-    $ sudo ./make.sh install
-    $ cd ./bindings/python
-    $ sudo make install
+    $ sudo pip install capstone

 Capstone supports multi-platforms (windows, ios, android, cygwin...).
-For the cross-compilation, please refer to the https://github.com/JonathanSalwan/ROPgadget/blob/dev/dependencies/capstone-next/COMPILE.TXT file.
+For the cross-compilation, please refer to the https://github.com/aquynh/capstone/blob/master/COMPILE.TXT file.

 After Capstone is installed, ROPgadget can be used as a standalone tool: